statisticsnorway/ssb-timeseries/README.md

 Yes, that *was* the short version.
 The long version is still pending production.

 To be continued ...

+### How to contribute

+More information about this will come later, but contributions are welcome.
+If you want to contribute, just let us know.

 ### Other sources of documentation: